John Evans Montague

 - Born September 12, 1947 in Newport News, VA USA

 John Montague was born in Newport News, VA on September 12, 1947.
 He attended Newport News High School and then Old Dominion College in Norfolk, VA.
 He was first picked by the Chicago White Sox in the 15th round of the 1965 amateur draft but elected not to sign.
-In 1967, he was selected by the Baltimore Orioles in the 3rd round of January draft (secondary phase).
+In 1967, he was selected by the Baltimore Orioles in the secondary phase of the January draft.

 Montague began his pro career only in 1969.
 He was the best pitcher with the Miami Marlins in the Florida State League.
 His record was 12-8 with a sparkling 1.53 ERA, second in the league among those who pitched at least 100 innings.
 His 166 strikeouts were also second in the circuit.